InkwellMC/Inkwell/docs/CONTRIBUTING.md

 1. Modify code at HEAD
 2. Run `git commit -a --fixup <hash>` in your terminal to make a fix-up commit
     - If you want to edit the commit message, replace `--fixup` with `--squash`.
-3. Run `git rebase -i --autosquash base` to rebase automatically, then just type `:q` to close the confirm page
+3. Run `git rebase -i base` to rebase automatically, then just type `:q` to close the confirm page
-4. Run Gradle's task `rebuildPatches` to modify existing patches
+4. Run Gradle's task `./gradlew rebuildPatches` to modify existing patches
 5. Push and PR again